Ibiza has been the Spanish island playground for European gay boys since the

 The top-floor restaurant offers an incredible view of the castle and Ibiza Old Town.
 The food menu is 80% Spanish, 20% international.
 The large

 you could take for granted but it really has everything you want from a beach restaurant.
-Lovely view, delicious, reasonably priced food
+Mediterranean and Spanish cuisines can be tried here and you can

 Too many of these in the bars and you'll never make the clubs!

-Calle de la Virgen is on Ibiza Town's main gay street.
+As we mentioned, Calle de la Virgen is Ibiza Town's main gay street.
 Almost every business along this narrow walking street is targeted at the gay market.

 Can be a bit difficult to find on your first visit, particularly as Google map uses the street's official name "Carrer la Mare de Déu".